vi11ain/phoenix-writeup/stack-two.md

 The aim is to change the contents of the changeme variable to 0x0d0a090a

 ## Solution
-Same as `stack-one`, only this time our input is passed through an environment variable.
+Same as `stack-one`, only this time our input is passed as an environment variable.

 ### The Plan
 Set the environment variable `ExploitEducation` to a string overflowing `locals.buffer` and writing the `little-endian` representation of `0x0d0a090a` to `locals.changeme`.